 Listen to a United Way podcast interview with Chad on incarceration and fatherhood.

-Chad loves playing basketball with his children, working with people of all backgrounds, and doing any and all things to make Milwaukee a better place.
-Chad runs his own website iammorethanafelon.com where you can find more info on mass incarceration, current social issues, and his socially conscious t-shirt collection coming soon this summer.
-The collection is meant to provoke thought and action, which he hopes ultimately provides societal improvement.
+Chad loves playing basketball with his children and working toward making Milwaukee a better place.
+Chad runs his own website iammorethanafelon.com where you can find information on mass incarceration, current social issues, and his socially conscious t-shirt/hoodie collection.